 I recall my mentor, PH1 Bobby McRill, who taught me what it meant to be a photojournalist:

 “A photojournalist is a photographer who can grab a moment that can make someone laugh, cry, get angry, start or end a war.
 No other photographer in existence will ever be able to duplicate what that photographer captured.”

 I took these words to heart, and Bobby’s mentorship changed the course of my life forever.
-It was not until PH1 Bobby McRill was killed in action by an IED explosion in Iraq that I understood how passionate he was about his craft.
+It was not until PH1 Bobby McRill was killed in action serving in Iraq that I understood how passionate he was about his craft.
 He died doing what he loved most.
-After this, I promised myself to be just as passionate as Bobby was, and to pass on the knowledge to younger photographers as freely as it was given to me.
+After this, I promised myself to be just as passionate as Bobby was and to pass on the knowledge to younger photographers as freely as it was given to me.